El Canto del Corazón (The Song of the Heart)

 • Marisol makes one final attempt to seduce Santiago but is publicly exposed by Carlos, forcing her to leave Mexico City in disgrace.

-• Rosa’s parents come to accept her choices, beginning a journey of family reconciliation.
+• Rosa’s parents come to accept her choices, beginning a journey toward family reconciliation.

-• Esperanza and Gloriana serve as emotional bridges between families, guiding Rosa in preparation for her final duet and offering sisterly wisdom and insight.
+• Esperanza and Gloriana act as emotional bridges between families, guiding Rosa as she prepares for her final duet and offering sisterly wisdom and insight.

-• At the Montreux Jazz Festival, Santiago and Rosa perform “Flores del Corazón” with his mariachi band, delivering a powerful duet that symbolizes their union.
+• At the Montreux Jazz Festival, Santiago and Rosa perform “Flores del Corazón” (Flowers of the Heart) with his mariachi band, delivering a powerful duet that symbolizes their union.

-• They explore Switzerland together, strengthening their bond and sharing moments of discovery.
+• They explore Switzerland together, strengthening their bond through shared moments of discovery.

 • Sold-out performances in London and Edinburgh mark their growing international success.

-• In Dublin, Javier and Ricardo organize a heartfelt concert for Santiago and Rosa, celebrating their journey alongside his mariachi band.
+• In Dublin, Javier and Ricardo organize a heartfelt concert for Santiago and Rosa, celebrating their journey alongside Santiago’s mariachi band.

 • Santiago and Rosa perform an emotional duet at Dublin Castle, honoring their journey of love, identity, and self-expression.